 Executive chef, Giselle Wellman, is set to move in a new direction in the cooking world, and some lucky students will benefit from this.
-In July 2017, she became the new executive chef at Jewish Academy.
+In July 2017, she became the new executive chef at San Diego Jewish Academy.
 She has always loved working with kids and wanted to do something to give back.
 Her work at the academy will include not only cooking for the students, but also teaching them about where their food comes from.
 This is definitely a new milestone in a successful career.

 Wellman has done a lot in the world of cooking in her 33 years.
 She was born in San Diego and grew up in a Mexican Jewish family where food took center stage.
 Wellman fondly recalls cooking Shabbat dinners for her family from a young age.
 Her mother didn’t cook much, but her aunt did, and she was influential in Giselle’s life.
 “She was the first person I knew who chose cooking as a career”.